Statement from November 6, 2020:

 Open Door, Open Mind, Open Heart

-Kristin Akervall was elected in November 2016 to the Wilsonville City Council.
+Kristin Akervall was elected in November 2016 to the Wilsonville City Council, and re-elected in 2020.
 She has appreciated the opportunity to serve her community in this role and is proud of the many strengths the city of Wilsonville has to offer its community members.

 Akervall currently serves as Council President and as council liaison to the Willamette Intake Facilities Commission and the Library Strategic Planning Committee.
 She has served as the Chair of the Town Center Plan Task Force and Transit Master Plan Task Force while on Council.